ICE is tapping into a huge license-plate database, ACLU says, raising new privacy concerns about surveillance

 The database contains billions of records on the details of vehicle locations captured from red-light and speed-limit cameras as well as from parking lots and toll roads that use the nearly ubiquitous and inexpensive scanners to monitor vehicle comings and goings.

-ICE’s use of some of the information in states including California also appears to skirt limitations that so-called sanctuary cities have placed on police cooperation with the immigration agency, the ACLU said.
+Immigration and Customs Enforcement’s use of some of the information in states including California also appears to skirt limitations that “sanctuary cities” have placed on police cooperation with the immigration agency, the ACLU said.

 [Amazon met with ICE officials over facial-recognition system that could identify immigrants]

-Talla said the “information is stored for years, generating a literal and intimate roadmap of people’s private lives,” and stressed the data show that cities and states need to adopt tougher rules governing when, and how, license-plate scans should be used.
+Talla wrote that the “information is stored for years, generating a literal and intimate roadmap of people’s private lives,” and stressed the data show that cities and states need to adopt tougher rules governing when, and how, license-plate scans should be used.

 ICE did not immediately respond to a request for comment.
-Spokespeople for the police departments in Austin and Union City, California, also did not immediately respond to requests.
+Spokespeople for the police departments in Austin and Union City, Calif., also did not immediately respond to requests.

 The database contains years of data about many of the cars on American roads and tracks not only traffic violators, but practically any car that passed a bridge, tow truck or parking garage where the cameras were in use.